minprog/uva-prog-wis/10 Week 1/40 Problem Set 3/10 Problem Set 3.md

     from string import *

 at the beginning of your file.
 This will allow you to use Python string functions.
 In particular, if you want to find the starting point of the first match of a keyword string key in a target string target you could use the find function.
-Try running find on some examples, such as `find("atgacatgcacaagtatgcat","atgc")`.
+Try running find on some examples, such as

+	find("atgacatgcacaagtatgcat","atgc")

 Note how it returns the index of the first instance of the key in the target.
 Also note that if no instance of the key exists in the target, e.g,